 After everyone has tried their hand at jigging, you’ll head back to the wharf where you will learn to fillet a fish and enjoy it right on the dock.
 If you are a late riser not to worry, you can still hop on board later in the morning or for an afternoon treat.

 After working hard for your fresh-caught lunch, you’ll likely want to wash it down with a refreshing brew.
 Head to Quidi Vidi Brewery, a former fish plant turned brewery, situated just down the road from the fishing charters.
 Relax, enjoy the view, and sip on some delicious local craft beer.
 If you’re looking for a bit of local entertainment, the Quidi Vidi Taproom has live music every Thursday, Friday, Saturday and Sunday!

 The large yellow building on the edge of the harbour is where you can take your turn at twacking, also known as window shopping, after you snap some classic shots of the sheds and twins lofts of course.

-The Quidi Vidi Village Plantation is the perfect place to window shop or pick up gifts for friends, family, or maybe a little something for yourself.
-Housing studios for up to ten emerging craftspeople, the Plantation gives you the opportunity to meet some of our province’s talented and delightful makers, learn about their creative processes, and find out what makes their handmade products so special.
+The Quidi Vidi Village Artisan Studios is the perfect place to window shop or pick up gifts for friends, family, or maybe a little something for yourself.
+Housing studios for up to ten emerging craftspeople, the Artisan Studios gives you the opportunity to meet some of our province’s talented and delightful makers, learn about their creative processes, and find out what makes their handmade products so special.

 Shopping has a way of making you work up an appetite so it may be time to refuel at the quaint and welcoming Mallard Cottage.
 This award winning 18th Century Irish-Newfoundland vernacular style cottage focuses on presenting Newfoundland ingredients in an approachable and comfortable environment while providing a unique dining experience in one of the oldest wooden buildings in North America.